-Bruce received a B.S. degree in Civil Engineering from Carnegie-Mellon University and an MBA from the University of Chicago.
+Vice President: Bruce Miller received a B.S. degree in Civil Engineering from Carnegie-Mellon University and an MBA from the University of Chicago.
 He has worked in the field of corporate finance for over 30 years and currently is working as a finance executive with three technology companies in Santa Fe and also serves on the board of directors of the Santa Fe Business Incubator.
 Bruce’s two daughters are graduates of the Santa Fe Girls’ School.

-Lee is a co-founder of the Santa Fe Girls’ School.
-She is licensed by the state of New Mexico to teach grades K through 8 and has earned the state’s bilingual education endorsement.
-She holds two undergraduate degrees, one in Russian language and literature and the other in education.
-Lee devotes volunteer time to the community in the area of civic affairs.
+Trustee: Lee Lewin is a co-founder of the Santa Fe Girls’ School.
+She is licensed by the state of New Mexico to teach K through 8 and has earned the state’s bilingual education endorsement.
+She holds two undergraduate degrees, one in Russian language and literature from the University of California and one in education from the College of Santa Fe.

 This School does an amazing job.
 I have been teaching there 15 years and seen class after class of girls change into their own womanhood and power.
 It is the most thoughtful staff and curriculum I have ever encountered.